realworldocaml/book/en/foreign-function-interface.md

 pass the pointer and size arguments separately to a C function.

 Structures in C can contain a mixture of types, and, like OCaml records, their order is significant.
-The `Ffi.C.Type.Struct` module defines combinators to make this definition as easy basic types were.
-Let's look at an with an example by binding some time-related UNIX functions that use C structures in their interface.
+The `Ctypes.Struct` module defines combinators to make this definition as easy as using the scalar types.

+Let's look at an example by binding some time-related UNIX functions that use C structures in their interface.

-### Example: binding UNIX date functions
+#### Example: binding UNIX date functions

 The UNIX standard C library defines several useful time and date functions in `<time.h>` (usually found in `/usr/include` on a Linux or MacOS X system).
 The `localtime` function has the following signature and return value:

 ```c
 /* /usr/include/time.h */